PRODUCTION MANAGER, THEATRE ORANGEVILLE

 But we often get confused with them, because people don’t understand the difference between us, Theatre Orangeville, and them.
 People want to see a show, they see it advertised and they go.

-At Theatre Orangeville, we are part of PACT, the Professional Association of Creative Theatres.
+At Theatre Orangeville, we are part of PACT, the Professional Association of Canadian Theatres.
 Part of that means we have to hire at least 3/4 equity actors.

 How did you hook up with Theatre Orangeville?